runingnad/abcd123/README.md

 ---

-**MedCare** - Revolutionizing healthcare inventory management with blockchain technology and real-time monitoring. 🏥✨
+**MedCare** - Revolutionizing healthcare management with blockchain technology and real-time monitoring. 🏥✨